bradbell/xrst/test_rst/table_of_contents.rst

-    page_name, contains the name of this page, str page_title,  contains the title for this page, str parent_page, index in pinfo_list for the parent of this page, int in_parent_file, is this page in same input file as its parent, bool
+    page_name, contains the name of this page, str page_title,  contains the title for this page, str parent_page, index in all_page_info for the parent of this page, int in_parent_file, is this page in same input file as its parent, bool

 .. meta::